How to Compress PNG Without Losing Quality

 Apply smart lossy compression for bigger savings

 If lossless is not enough, smart lossy tools like TinyPNG reduce colors the human eye cannot distinguish.
 This is not the same as blurring — edges, text, and sharp details are preserved while nearly-identical color values get merged.
 Typical savings: 50-70% with no visible quality change at normal viewing distance.
+Keep a copy of the original and verify transparency, text edges, gradients, and dimensions after each change.
+If the image is for publication, test the final file in the destination page rather than trusting a file-size number alone.

 4